-If we have any concerns regarding exploitation we will refer to guidance provided by the Home Office and Greater Manchester procedures along with Multi agency practice principles for responding to exploitation and extra familial harm.
+If we have any concerns regarding exploitation we will refer to guidance provided by the Home Office and Greater Manchester Manchester procedures along with <a href="Multi agency practice principles for responding to exploitation and extra familial harm.
 We will record the concerns and if we believe the threshold is met for statutory intervention refer to The Integrated Front Door.
-Should the case not require Social Care intervention, Early Help will be offered.
+Should Social Care intervention not be required Early Help will be offered.